Local's Guide to Louisville – and the Kentucky Derby

 On the first Saturday in May, tradition finds the world turning its attention to Churchill Downs for the pageantry of the Kentucky Derby.

-But, Louisville is so much more than the Derby.
-And with the 2021 Kentucky Derby scheduled for May 1st, there’s never been a better opportunity to highlight the wide-ranging gems throughout this southern city.
-We checked in with Louisville-based travel advisor Erin Trager Kusman – momma of twins, avid runner and equally dedicated foodie – and her right hand, Taylor Cremo, to round up their tried and true local favorites.
+But, Louisville is so much more than the Derby and there’s never been a better time to highlight the wide-ranging gems throughout this southern city.
+We checked in with Louisville-based travel advisor Erin Trager Kusman – momma of twins, avid runner, and equally dedicated foodie – and her right hand, Taylor Cremo, to round up their tried and true local favorites.

 The Kentucky Derby Festival is heralded as a “two-week party for the fastest two minutes in sports” including Oaks, Thurby, a parade, and even a day off of school for the kids!
 The true local experience comes from attending one of the house parties hosted all over the city.
 But no matter where you celebrate, months of preparation go into custom Derby Hats and showy outfits.
 Don’t be afraid of color when picking out your Derby look – men are breaking out the patterns too!